 , which was itself derived from the medieval given name.
 It can also be given in reference to the hard black substance called emery.

-by the Babylonians, was the Sumerian god of water and wisdom and the keeper of the Me, the divine laws.
+by the Akkadians, Assyrians and Babylonians, was the Sumerian god of water and wisdom and the keeper of the Me, the divine laws.

 Erdmann m German (Archaic)

-Variant of HARTMANN
+Variant of Hartmann

 .
 It can also be interpreted as meaning "earth man" from German Erde

 "earth", and thus was sometimes used as a translation of Adam

 meaning "lady, queen" combined with 𒆠 (ki)

 meaning "earth" and 𒃲 (gal)